espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-001-phishing-email.md

 6. Validated the simulation again with a successful execution path.

 **Validation:**
 Once the payload was properly executed, Windows Security and Sysmon logs generated the expected process creation events.
 Splunk detections then triggered successfully, confirming the phishing scenario was executed end-to-end.

+**Evidence Reference:**
+- `E-SIM001-002` (chrome.exe execution with URL argument / 4688 proof)

 **Lessons Learned:**
 > A detection cannot trigger if the attack never truly executes.